Pain and Pain Symptom Management for Michigan Nurses

 - General inspection

-- Auscultation of lungs, heart, and bowel sounds
+- Auscultation of the lungs, heart, and bowel sounds

 - Musculoskeletal examination